aliacollier/Password-Generator/Readme.md

 ## Purpose

-A website that a user can use to generate a random password.
+A website that a user can utilize to generate a random password.
 This "random" password will be generated after completing the required prompts.
+The user will be prompted for password length followed by the different types of characters the user wants in the password.
+The types of characters used to generate the password includes: uppercase, lowercase, numbers, and special characters.

 ## Built With